minetest-mods/moreblocks/stairsplus/API.md

-API documentation for StairsPlus
+API documentation for Stairs+
 ================================
 - - - - - - - - - - - - - - - -

 * `stairsplus:register_all(modname, subname, recipeitem, fields)`
-	Registers a stair, slab, panel, microblock, and any other types of microblocks to be added in the future.
+	Registers a stair, slab, panel, microblock, and any other types of nodes to be added in the future.
-	Also registers the node with the circular saw.
+	This also registers the node with the circular saw.
 	Example:
 	```lua
 	stairsplus:register_all("moreblocks", "wood", "defaut:wood", {